lilindian16/customDRC/README.md

 ## A simple, cheap and opensource alternative to the Bit Ten DRC

 Welcome to the project.
 The aim is to reverse engineer the DRC and create a custom version of it.
 The end-goal is to have a unit that stays tucked inside the dashboard.
-We will use potentiometers to control the main volume and subwoofer volume on the fly.
+We will use rotary encoders to control the main volume and subwoofer volume on the fly.
 Additional controls can be accessed with a web interface - I'm thinking an ESP32 to make life easy.

 These are the required steps for the project:

-- [ ] Teardown of the DRC.
+- [x] Teardown of the DRC.
 Work out the basic electronics and schema
-- [ ] Snoop on the DRC interface with the main DSP unit
+- [x] Snoop on the DRC interface with the main DSP unit
-- [ ] Create a prototype using a breadboard.
+- [x] Create a prototype using a breadboard.
 Verify functionality
-- [ ] Create a PCB and housing to replace the DRC with our version
+- [x] Create a PCB and housing to replace the DRC with our version

 ## RS485 Packet Capture and Decoding